 Lead to Life is transforming weapons into shovels for ceremonial-tree plantings at sites that have been impacted by violence or carry spiritual significance across Atlanta (occupied lands of the Cherokee and Creek people) and Oakland (occupied lands of the Ohlone people.)

 Inspired by Mexican artist Pedro Reyes and an ancient lineage of Swords to Plowshares creators, we choose to locate our alchemy and cultural healing work in the US - the heart of imperialism and violence against people and planet.

 Intention in medicine is defined as the healing process of a wound.
-Our intention through Lead to Life is to transform that which kills into that which makes life - to facilitate an alchemical healing process that can physically transform both our weapons and our imaginations.
+Our intention through Lead to Life is to transform that which ends life into that which sustains life - to facilitate an alchemical healing process that can physically transform both our weapons and our imaginations.

 Within the current climate of pervasive environmental racism, gun violence, and desecration of the land, our creative interventions are designed to: